Sinjska alka: Objective

 Alka is the name of the target used in the tournament; it is made of two concentric rings connected by three equally spaced bars.
 The target is hung on a rope in the middle of the race track.
 The contestant (Alkar) rides his horse, in full gallop, down the track and tries to hit the central ring with his spear.
 Depending on which part of the alka he hits, he receives from 1 to 3 points, and no points if he misses.
 If, however, the alkar sends the alka in the air away from its holder and hits any part of it on its way down, he will be awarded 1-3 points for a target hit and an additional three points, thus increasing the maximum to 6 points in one run.
 The contest consists of three rounds.

 Participants

 Only men born in Cetinska krajina (area along the valley of river Cetina in the vicinity of Sinj) can take part in the Alka.
 It is considered a great privilege to participate in the tournament.
 The vojvoda ("Duke") of Alka is a ceremonial title representing the commander of the Alkars.
 It is a great honour to become the alkar vojvoda, and only the most notable men from Cetinska krajina become one.
 The costumes worn by the alkar men are the same that were worn by the warriors in the 18th century.
 Each alkar is accompanied by a squire (alkarski momak) who is dressed in a folk costume of old, wearing several kinds of weapons (yatagan, flintlock musket and rifle, mace, shield).
+Alkars ride horses bred, kept or maintained almost exclusively in Alkars' Stud.